SAP-samples/kyma-runtime-extension-samples/dsagtt22/README.md

-# DSAG Technologietage 2022 - Using Microservices in the SAP BTP, Kyma Runtime to extend SAP Cloud an OnPrem Systems
+# DSAG Technologietage 2022 - Using Microservices in the SAP BTP, Kyma Runtime to extend SAP Cloud and OnPrem Systems

 This is the hands-on tutorial of the DSAG Technologietage 2022.
 It show how you can leverage the SAP BTP, Kyma Runtime to extend SAP Solution on-premise or in the cloud making use of Microservices and Kyma Functions.